MichaelaSty/SQL-project-ENGETO/README.md

     • General description: information about the prices of selected foods for the years 2006 to 2018.
     • column region code:
 		IS NULL: contains average price for selected period of time and product IN NOT NULL: contains product price, which was valid during selected period of time and region

 7. czechia_price_category
 	- General description: index of food categories which appear in the czechia_price table.

-#### Additional tables:
+#### Additional tables: <br>
-1. czechia_region: list of regions of the Czech Republic according to the CZ-NUTS 2 standard.
+1. czechia_region: list of regions of the Czech Republic according to the CZ-NUTS 2 standard. <br>
-2. czechia_district – list of districts of the Czech Republic according to the LAU standard.
+2. czechia_district – list of districts of the Czech Republic according to the LAU standard. <br>
-3. countries - All kinds of information about countries in the world, for example the capital, currency, national food or average height of the population.
+3. countries - All kinds of information about countries in the world, for example the capital, currency, national food or average height of the population. <br>
-4. economies - contains information about GDP, GINI, tax burden, etc. for a given state and year.
+4. economies - contains information about GDP, GINI, tax burden, etc. for a given state and year. <br>